dobios/Dobios/README.md

 #### For Video-Games
 - My favorite engine is *Godot*.
-- I have also worked with *Unity*, *Phaser*, and bare-bones OpenGL.
+- I have also worked with *MonoGame*, *Unity*, *Phaser*, and bare-bones OpenGL.

 **************************************
 ## Current Projects I'm Working on
 Here is a list of the different projects that I'm currently actively working on.

+#### Formal Verification of Hardware in the CIRCT Compiler
+  - Field: __Hardware Verification / Hardware Compilers__
+  - Language: __C++ / LLVM__
+  - Description: Augmenting the CIRCT compiler framework to enable the use of formal verification constructs in higher level hardware construction languages.

 #### SURE Sustainable Development Energy Tycoon
   - Field: __Video Games__